Shyamchi Aai (1953 film)

-Shyamchi Aai (1953) is a Marathi film, directed by P.K.Atre.
+Shyamchi Aai (lit.:Shyam's Mother) is a 1953 Marathi film, directed by P.K.Atre.
 It is based on the book Shyamchi Aai written by Sane Guruji in Marathi.
 The film was acclaimed upon release.
 It stars Damuanna Joshi, Vanamala and Madhav Vaze.
 Shyamchi Aai won the Golden Lotus Award for Best Film at the National Film Awards in 1954.

 Plot

 The plot revolves around a boy called Shyam and his relationship with his mother.
 It shares the effect Shyam's mother has had on Shyam's life and upbringing, and how he is taught to stick to his ideals and principles, even in the face of poverty.
 The relationships of all the individuals in Shyam's family are explored.
 The film ends with the illness and sad death of Shyam's mother.